canonical/opensearch-operator/docs/how-to/integrate-with-an-application.md

 ## Rotate passwords

+Both client and admin passwords can be rotated.

 ### Rotate a client password

 Remove and re-add the relation to generate a new user with a new password: